mohsinafridi/Reactive-Form-ng8/README.md

 # Reactive-Form-ng8
-Reactive Form is an approach in agngular to build forms.
+Reactive Form is an approach in angular-8 to build forms.
 FormGroup ,FormControl and FormArray is Key building blocks of Reactive Forms. it has 2 methods ,by using
 #1.
 FormGroup, FormControl and FormArray